Stars carry Clippers at Mavs again, 106-81 rout evens series

 Luka Doncic started slowly after being listed as questionable because of a cervical strain, the diagnosis for the Dallas sensation after he said following Game 3 that he felt pain in his neck and down his left arm.

 Playing with medical strips on his left shoulder, and wearing a large pad in that area when he wasn’t playing, Doncic scored 19 points after averaging 38 in the first three games.

-He was 9 of 24 with series lows in rebounds and assists with six apiece.
+Grimacing at times and grabbing his neck at others, the 22-year-old star was 9 of 24 with series lows in rebounds and assists with six apiece.

-“I don’t think that matters right now,” the 22-year-old star said.
+“I don’t think that matters right now,” Doncic said.
 “Injuries are a part of basketball.
-I was 100 percent.
+I was 100%.
 But I played terrible.
 Just got to move on to the next one.”

 Coach Rick Carlisle disagreed, and said the best hope for Dallas was two full days between games for Doncic to get rest and treatment.

 “He’s in pain,” Carlisle said.
-“It appeared to me he couldn’t turn his neck to the left.
+“It appeared to me he couldn’t turn left, couldn’t look to his left, couldn’t turn his neck to the left.
 That’s difficult for a guy that relies on peripheral vision and basically has played his whole life with his head on a swivel.
 His neck issue certainly contributed to a 9-for-24 night and him having some real unusual struggles.”

 The Mavericks came home filled with hope of ending a 10-year run without a playoff series victory since the franchise won its first championship, knowing the number of fans was about to more than triple with loosened COVID-19 restrictions.